msteijaert/smurff/README.rst

 When using pure Bayesian Probabilistic Matrix Factorization, please also cite:

- Ruslan Salakhutdinov and Andriy Mnih.
-2008.
-Bayesian probabilistic matrix factorization using Markov chain Monte Carlo.
-In Proceedings of the 25th international conference on Machine learning (ICML '08).
+ Salakhutdinov R, Mnih A. Bayesian probabilistic matrix factorization using Markov chain Monte Carlo.
+In Proceedings of the 25th international conference on Machine learning (ICML '08), 2008.
 ACM, New York, NY, USA, 880-887.

 When using Bayesian Factorization with Side Information, please also cite:

- Simm, Jaak ; Arany, Ádám ; Zakeri P., Pooya Zakeri ; Haber, T ; Wegner, JK ; Chupakhin, V ; Ceulemans, H ; Moreau, Yves.
-Macau: Scalable Bayesian Factorization with High-Dimensional Side Information Using MCMC Proc. of the Machine Learning for  Signal Processing (MLSP), 2017 IEEE 27th International Workshop on MLSP; 2017; Vol. 2017-September; pp. 1 - 6.
+ Simm J, Arany Á, Zakeri P, Haber T, Wegner JK, Chupakhin V, Ceulemans H, Moreau Y.  Macau: Scalable Bayesian Factorization with High-Dimensional Side Information Using MCMC Proc. of the Machine Learning for  Signal Processing (MLSP), 2017 IEEE 27th International Workshop on MLSP; 2017; Vol. 2017-September; pp. 1 - 6.
 Tokyo, Japan.

 When using Group Factor Analysis, please also cite: